What is a basketball cut?

 In terms of the setup, 1 is at the top with possession of the ball, 2 is near the right side wing, and 3 is near the right side low post area.

+To begin, 2 receives the ball from 1 and then 3 receives it from 2.
 After the post entry pass, 2 performs a Laker cut on the high side through the elbow and to the basket.

 Following that, 2 can receive the ball again from 3 and score via a layup at the rim.

-The scissors cut occurs when two offensive players, typically near perimeter areas such as the slots, split between another offensive player, usually near the high post.
+A scissors cut occurs when two offensive players, typically near perimeter areas such as the slots, split between another offensive player, usually near the high post.

 The cutting players will also move in a pattern that forms somewhat of an X on the court as well.